Get Tech Tips

 Subscribe to free tech tips.

-On an energized, intact circuit, you will read voltage across an OPEN switch, not across a CLOSED switch, when testing with a voltmeter.
+On an energized, intact circuit, you will read voltage across an OPEN switch when testing with a voltmeter.
+However, you probably won't read significant voltage across a CLOSED switch.

 Both sides of a closed switch are electrically identical (or at least very close).
 Therefore, there should be no movement of electrons between the leads of your voltmeter.